Handover Documentation: Ensuring a Smooth Transition

 While you can only have one root user for each AWS account, your organization doesn’t need to have everything on AWS running within a single AWS account.3

-If the above won’t work, try a simpler way Access Management- Add User Groups and Users.First Add Group then Add User and make sure you assign the psw w/ Manage Console Access.Or you can Provide User Access at Create Stage.Note: The last is to check and make sure the IAM users are in the same Region (at the top right corner to toggle) when they try to maintain the function.
+If the above won’t work, try a simpler way Access Management- Add User Groups and Users.Access-Management-User-Groups-and-UsersFirst Add Group then Add User and make sure you assign the psw w/ Manage Console Access.Add-User-with-Manage-Console-AccessOr you can Provide User Access at Create Stage.Provide-User-Access-at-Create-StageNote: The last is to check and make sure the IAM users are in the same Region (at the top right corner to toggle) when they try to maintain the function.

 Permissions